BioGRID/BioGRID-Annotation/README.md

 + Run: **python UNIPROT_parseSwissProtAccessionsToStaging.py** - This will load all the SWISSPROT accession ids into a staging table so we can later quickly determine which ids are from SWISSPROT and which are from TREMBL.

+#### Process ENTREZ GENE

++ Run: **python GENES_updateGeneHistory.py - This will use the entrez_gene_history in the staging database to swap identifiers if they were replaced with an alternative.
+Also, it will discontinue genes that were merged, so there are no redundancies.